 At 8:30 am last week, my divorce was finalized.
 A notary came to our Airbnb rental in Santa Fe, New Mexico and swore me in while I spoke on the phone with a judge.
 My anxiety was through the roof.
 I didn’t want to do the wrong thing and anger the judge.
 I was in disbelief that you could even finalize a divorce over the phone.
 Turns out, in Texas, if your spouse signs a certain paper, you can finalize your divorce over the phone.
 Luckily, that was my situation.

 I could hear the big girls playing with the toddler in their room.
 They are so innocent.
-They had no idea what I was doing.
+They had no clue what I was doing.
 I try and keep it that way.

-I think about how much money I had to spend to get these final papers.
+I think about how much money I spent getting these final papers.
+CAN YOU SAY HAWAII?
 Money that could have been spent on the girls.
 I think of the stress surrounding the papers.
 As I look at them, I think of the constant heartache that led to them.
 It is not fair.
-It’s not fair to me and it sure as hell is not fair to the girls but it is our reality.
+It’s not fair to me and it sure as heck is not fair to the girls but it is our reality.